4ms/metamodule-docs-website/docs/plugins.md

       The next time you power on, the MetaModule will search the USB drive and microSD card for a plugin with a matching name.

-      Note: The wrong version may get loaded if you have different versions of the same plugin on an microSD card and a USB Drive, or different versions in the `metamodule-plugins/` folder and in the root directory.
+      Note: The wrong version may get loaded if you have different versions of the same plugin on a microSD card and a USB drive, or different versions in the `metamodule-plugins/` folder and in the root directory.

   [![Plugin Popup: Pre-load switch](./img/plugins-preload.png){ .half }](./img/plugins-preload.png)